 Poker is a deceptively simple game, one where it takes minutes to learn the rules of poker but a lifestyle to master the strategy.
 No Limit Hold’em is the most popular poker game in the world, and it is the simplest to get into.
 We will give you a quick overview of the rules and then explain them in detail.
-The quick overview will be suited to those who have played before and want to brush up on the rules, while the detailed explanation will be better for those who want to seriously play online poker and need to understand the fundamentals of the game.
+The quick overview will be suited to those who have played before and want to brush up on the rules, while the detailed explanation will be better for those who want to seriously play and need to understand the fundamentals of the game.

 Quick Overview of the Rules of Texas Hold’em